mquandalle/meteor-bower/README.md

 }
 ```

+You now have `select2` and `backbone` librairies in your client application!

-To ensure that other people running your app will get the exact same
+> To ensure that other people running your app will always get the exact same
 dependencies you must always provide a version number.

 If you don't want to use the `smart.json` file for that purpose, you can use a
-dedicated `bower.json`.
+dedicated file named `bower.json`.

-## Todo

-- Retreive content provided in the `main` field (we should give this content
-  to the good source handler)
-- Show a download progress bar in the console

 ## Contribute